For urgent consular assistance call

 Full travel advice: Local contacts

-In recent years terrorist have attacked in some European cities.
+In recent years, terrorists have attacked some European cities.
 Targets have included:

 European security services have also stopped several planned attacks.

 Areas attracting large groups of people are also targets.
-These include places popular with foreigners, such as Christmas markets.
+These include:

 To protect yourself from terrorism: